AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

 1. In the upper-left corner of the first column, click the circular _Grid_ control (![Grid control](./assets/pb-icon-grid-control.png)) to show the grid guidelines.

    The grid ensures that content is aligned consistently, and that it renders correctly on both desktop and mobile devices.
-For information about configuring the grid size, see the [Configure Page Builder](setup.md#configure-page-builder) section in the Page Builder Setup topic.
+For information about configuring the grid size, see the [Configure [!DNL Page Builder]](setup.md#configure-page-builder) section in the [!DNL Page Builder] Setup topic.

    The numbers in parentheses (6/12) in the top border of each column container indicate the number of grid divisions in each column, and the total number of divisions in the row.